danielcdo/-MachineLearning/README.md

 # Machine Learning scikit-learn repository
-Statistical Learning Methods  sandbox repository.
+Statistical Learning Methods  sandbox.
 A centralized repository to apply machine learning methods across a varietry of datasets.

 ## Sources
 All dataset sources are listed in the Jupyter Notebooks.